rustic-rs/rustic/config/README.md

 substituted in config files using the `profile-substitute-env` option.
 This allows extra customization possibilities.

+To use a portable profile location without passing a path on every invocation, set `XDG_CONFIG_HOME` to an absolute base directory.
+Rustic checks `$XDG_CONFIG_HOME/rustic/` first. `XDG_CONFIG_DIRS` can contain additional absolute base directories; its entries are checked in order after `XDG_CONFIG_HOME`, before the platform-specific and current-directory locations.
+Separate entries with `:` on Unix-like platforms or `;` on Windows.
+Relative values are ignored.

 Examples for different configuration files can be found here in the [/config/](/config) directory.